 The Mirani stud was founded in 1932 by A.S.
 (Poss) Nivison, and since that time has been classed by Poss, Peter, Hugh & Tim Nivison, and since July 2006 is managed by Hugh and Felicity Nivison.

-For nearly 90 years, Mirani has been breeding proven, profitable merinos that perform under paddock conditions in the New England.
+For over 90 years, Mirani has been breeding proven, profitable merinos that perform under paddock conditions in the New England.
 Mirani sheep produce a large amount of high-quality wool, while requiring the minimum of care.

 A constant during the last 90 years has been innovation and the adoption of the latest technology.
 From being the first to spread superphosphate by air in the 1950's, pioneering the use of computers in the 1980's, the adoption genetic evaluation in the 1990's and incorporating genomics in the 21st century, the Nivison family has been keen to use every tool available to maximise farm performance.

 The focus at Mirani is profitability.
 By concentrating on selection of animals for economically important traits, Mirani is producing animals that offer significant advantages to both stud and commercial wool producers.
 Its sheep deliver maximum returns per hectare, with low management costs, thereby generating maximum profit.
 Mirani genetics offer proven performance, clear future goals and the opportunity to improve your bottom line.

 Mirani selects highly productive sheep using both measurements and visual classing.
 We measure important economic traits like micron, fleece weight, body weight and worm resistance and class for wool style, conformation and constitution.
 Our successful combination of production and visual traits is demonstrated by Mirani wethers having gross margins 20% above average in trials, while our fleeces win Champion Merino Fleece at the Sydney Royal Show.